s-fifteen-instruments/guardian/docs/source/user/usage.rst

    pip install requests python-certifi-win32

 In python, the ``requests`` module can be used to dispatch GET/POST calls without a web browser GUI.
-There are also several ways to do client-side verification of server: here we load the KME's root CA certificate into the Microsoft certificate store as a trusted CA on Windows, and loads this store into Python using ``python-certifi-win32``.
+There are also several ways to do client-side verification of server: here we load the KME's root CA certificate into the Microsoft certificate store as a trusted CA on Windows, and load this store into Python using ``python-certifi-win32``.

 An example script to interface with the API: